dstanberry/profiles/README.md

 # Developer Profiles

-## Colortool

-ColorTool makes it easy to change the Windows console to your desired scheme.
-Includes support for iTerm themes!

 ## Powershell

 A PowerShell profile is a script that runs when PowerShell starts.
 You can use the profile as a logon script to customize the environment.
 You can add commands, aliases, functions, variables, snap-ins, modules, and PowerShell drives.
 You can also add other session-specific elements to your profile so they are available in every session without having to import or re-create them.